All Photos by Garrick Ramirez

 Oh, the carefree life of a winery dog.
 It ranks high on our list of reincarnation fantasies.
 Yet in Santa Cruz County, which is home to over 70 family-owned wineries, you needn’t wait until the next go-round to enjoy a breezy life of leisure.
 Treat yourself-and your pooch-to a taste of the good life at the following dog-friendly tasting rooms.

-This cozy tasting room welcomes dogs—and pigs!—on their outside patio set amidst the historic Old Sash Mill.
+This cozy tasting room welcomes dogs-and pigs!-on their outside patio set amidst the historic Old Sash Mill.
 You’ll enjoy award-winning pinots and chards while your canine companion takes five with dog treats and water.
-Owners Pamela and Stephen Storrs have their own pack of pups, but they’re busy working in the winery’s organic, biodynamically-farmed estate vineyard in Corralitos.
+If you and your pup perfer countryside and vineyard views, opt for their brand new tasting room located on their Corralitos property in Pleasant Valley.

 Leashed pets are welcome in this open tasting room and cellar where they’ll find doggie treats and water bowls.
 Meanwhile, their owners should seek out a luscious, dry Grenache Rose that’s only available in the tasting room from now through the end of summer.